european-public-network/european-public-network.github.io/docs/4000_developers/4400_how-tos/4410_workshop-hem.md

 # Workshop - HEM

-A good starting point for how to interact with evan.network is our [Heavy Machines Workshop](https://github.com/evannetwork/workshop-hem/wiki).
+A good starting point for how to interact with European Public Network is our [Heavy Machines Workshop](https://github.com/evannetwork/workshop-hem/wiki).
 This workshop covers the following points:

 - how smart contract can be created in an application
 - how they can be extended and updated